-SHOWS The Story Of Food Records
+SHOWS The Story Of Food Records with Andy Ross

-In this new three part podcast, we talked to Andy Ross about his life in music.
+In this three part podcast, we talked to Andy Ross about his life in music.
 From working in a record store, writing for Sounds Magazine & running Food Records enjoying hits with Blur, Jesus Jones & many others.Duration: 60 minutesNext on Radio Fandango:Check our schedule for live broadcast and new episodes.

-Episode 1: The Story Of Food Records (Trailer 1)Andy Ross (Food Records) tells us an hilarious tale of the time he reviewed Guns N' Roses' first UK gig for Sounds Magazine!Series Synopsis:In this new three part podcast, Andy Macleod talked to Andy Ross about his life working in music.
+Episode 1: The Story Of Food Records with Andy Ross (Food Records / EMI Records) - Trailer 1Andy Ross (Food Records) tells us an hilarious tale of the time he reviewed Guns N' Roses' first UK gig for Sounds Magazine!Series Synopsis:In this new three part podcast, Andy Macleod talked to Andy Ross about his life working in music.
 From running a record store in Peckham during the seventies, writing for Sounds Magazine during the eighties and then running Food Records with ex-Teardrop Explodes keyboardist David Balfe enjoying hits with Blur, Jesus Jones and many others.
 Includes a hilarious tale of the time Andy reviewed Guns & Roses first UK gig.
 You will never think of post-it notes in the same way again.